Democrats Need to Stop Worrying and Give Everyone Free Money

 Democrats must learn to stop worrying and love sending all Americans free money.

-The Donkey Party’s response to the coronavirus crisis has been superior to the GOP’s in every respect.
+The party’s response to the coronavirus crisis has been superior to the GOP’s in every respect.
 Congressional Democrats were sounding alarms about the need for a massive federal response to the burgeoning pandemic back when the Trump administration was still declaring the virus “contained,” and advising Americans to pour their savings into the stock market.
 After the president’s wishful denialism left the U.S. with no means of preempting a public health catastrophe save for economy-eviscerating social distancing measures, congressional Democrats have pressed for aid to the most vulnerable — while Republicans have prioritized bailouts for casinos.

 Nevertheless, Democrats are struggling to override some of their own outmoded ideological impulses.
 In its initial relief package, Nancy Pelosi’s caucus aimed to use the present crisis as an opportunity for advancing its preexisting vision for providing Americans with paid leave through the mechanism of an employer mandate.
 This might be a defensible approach to establishing such benefits in ordinary times.
 But in a moment when wide swathes of the corporate sector are being forced into hiatus through no fault of their own, increasing their labor expenses risks accelerating layoffs and business failures.
 The proper policy in this context is to finance a universal paid-leave benefit through deficit financing.
 After all, with global investors desperate for safe assets, the U.S. can effectively borrow money at zero percent interest.